openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operations-specifications/sequence/rnn-sequence-5.rst

 .. meta::
   :description: Learn about RNNSequence-5 - a sequence processing operation, which
                 can be performed on six required input tensors.

 **Versioned name**: *RNNSequence-5*

 **Category**: *Sequence processing*

 **Short description**: *RNNSequence* operation represents a series of RNN cells.
-Each cell is implemented as `RNNCell <#RNNCell>`__ operation.
+Each cell is implemented as :doc:`RNNCell <rnn-cell-3>` operation.

 **Detailed description**

-A single cell in the sequence is implemented in the same way as in `RNNCell <#RNNCell>`__ operation. *RNNSequence* represents a sequence of RNN cells.
+A single cell in the sequence is implemented in the same way as in :doc:`RNNCell <rnn-cell-3>` operation. *RNNSequence* represents a sequence of RNN cells.
 The sequence can be connected differently depending on `direction` attribute that specifies the direction of traversing of input data along sequence dimension or specifies whether it should be a bidirectional sequence.
 The most of the attributes are in sync with the specification of ONNX RNN operator defined `RNNCell <https://github.com/onnx/onnx/blob/master/docs/Operators.md#rnn>`__.

 **Attributes**